 2-4 garlic cloves, pressed skins discarded

-2 tablespoons shredded ginger root
+2 tablespoons finely grated ginger root

 Option: for a more fluid Dal, you can add more water or bouillon later on